Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Case Studies: Saturation and Contamination Diagnostics

 \subsection{Task-dependent Saturation on Leaderboards}

 Benchmark saturation---when static test sets lose headroom and discriminative power as models improve---is a recurring theme in evaluation: rapid ceiling effects on earlier leaderboards have motivated harder successor suites (e.g., SuperGLUE after GLUE) \citep{wang2019superglue}, while dynamic benchmarking frameworks explicitly anticipate and mitigate saturation by iteratively refreshing evaluation data \citep{kiela2021dynabench}.
 At the ecosystem level, large-scale analyses show that near-saturation emerges quickly for many benchmarks across vision and NLP, suggesting that tracking \emph{how} the attainable envelope evolves can be as important as reporting absolute scores \citep{ott2022mapping}.
-This pressure has spurred ``reset" benchmarks intended to restore headroom (e.g., MMLU-Pro \citep{wang2024mmlupro} and Humanity's Last Exam \citep{phan2025hle}) as well as rolling evaluations designed to remain challenging under rapid capability growth \citep{white2024livebench}.
+This pressure has spurred ``reset'' benchmarks intended to restore headroom (e.g., MMLU-Pro \citep{wang2024mmlupro} and Humanity's Last Exam \citep{phan2025hle}) as well as rolling evaluations designed to remain challenging under rapid capability growth \citep{white2024livebench}.

 In this subsection, we revisit the saturation problem with a focus on its dependency on model size.
-Concretely, we are interested in the following question: \emph{does saturation occur simply because people are building larger models?} \cite{hooker2025slow} argues that the relationship between scale and capability is becoming less predictable, and that ``bigger'' does not reliably imply ``better'' on open benchmarks.
-Our replication on Open LLM Leaderboard v2 produces a deeper, \emph{task-dependent} narrative of this phenomenon.
+Concretely, we are interested in the following question: \emph{does saturation occur simply because people are building larger models?} Recent work argues that the relationship between scale and capability is becoming less predictable, and that ``bigger'' does not reliably imply ``better'' on open benchmarks \citep{hooker2025slow}.
+Our replication on Open LLM Leaderboard v2 produces a quantitative, \emph{task-dependent} account of this phenomenon.

 \Cref{fig:task_dependent_saturation} contrasts a mostly knowledge-based benchmark with a pure reasoning benchmark.
 These saturation diagnostics are parameter-count centric and are intended as a complementary lens to our compute-based boundaries: they summarize \textit{whether small models quickly reach their attainable boundary on a benchmark and whether larger models retain a persistent advantage}.